 - 1/16 tsp cayenne pepper $0.01

-- Heat the milk until hot, but not boiling.
-(I microwaved for about 1.5 – 2 minutes).
+Heat the milk until hot, but not boiling.
+(Heat in a small sauce pan over medium-low, whisking often, or microwave for about 1.5 – 2 minutes).

-- Once the milk is hot, whisk in the rest of the ingredients (cocoa, brown sugar, cinnamon, cayenne pepper).
+Once the milk is hot, whisk in the cocoa and spices.
 Drink.
 Be happy.

 Want to make a bunch of the mix to give as a gift?
 Here are the quantities to make 2 cups of cocoa mix: